sw4/cd3/README.md

             range: null // optional  (array), defaults to [0, width] where width is parent container (chart.selector) height },
         axis: { // optional (object)
-            orient: null // optional (string) can be any d3 axis orient string },
+            orient: null // optional (string) can be any d3 axis orient string. ticks:{ // optional (object)
+                rotate: 0, // optional (integer) degrees to rotate tick text by
+                top: .71em // optional (integer) pixel offset from top of tick text to tick line }
+        },
         source: "time" // required (string) specifies key in data to be used for axis },